 The Library is located on the first floor, next to the Mail Room, across the hall from the Art Center.
 All contents are donated, and about 20 volunteers maintain records and re-shelve returned material.

-The library has approximatel 4,000 items.
+The library has approximately 4,000 items.
 Mysteries have the highest circulation.

 The contents of the three rooms within the library include: